Call for Abstract

 - Track 7-3Treatment & Prevention

 Emerging infectious diseases are infections that have recently appeared within a population or those whose incidence or geographic range is rapidly increasing or threatens to increase in the near future.
-Emerging infections can be caused by: Previously undetected or unknown infectious agents.

 - Track 8-1Avian flu